 Enrollment is open to applicants with a Bachelor’s degree regardless of academic major or profession.
-It is designed for teachers and other educational professionals.
+It is designed for a variety of working professionals and individuals that are interested in conservation and education.

-Applicants elect to enroll in either a Master of Arts in Teaching in Biological Sciences (MAT, designed for certified teachers) or a Master of Arts in Biology (designed for all other professionals) from Miami University.
+Applicants elect to enroll in either a Master of Arts in Teaching in Biological Sciences or a Master of Arts in Biology from Miami University.
 MA and MAT candidates go through the AIP together.
 Note: The MAT program does not confer a teaching license or certification.

 Participants are required to take 21 credit hours at Brookfield Zoo, plus 14 credit hours online through Miami University.
-THIS INCLUDES A 4 OR 5 DAY FACE-TO-FACE MEETING DURING EACH SUMMER.
+Al 35 hours have a web component.
+BROOKFIELD ZOO COURSES INCLUDE A 4 OR 5 DAY FACE-TO-FACE MEETING DURING EACH SUMMER.
 Students will also complete a Master’s portfolio.
 Up to 7 credit hours from an Earth Expeditions global field course (www. earthexpeditions.org) may count toward the degree.
 The AIP can be completed in 2.5 years taking classes on a part-time basis while working.

 The AIP curriculum provides real-world experiences that also advance district, state, and national educational standards.
 AIP Master’s candidates use inquiry not only as a tool for integrated learning, but as a powerful agent for student achievement, public engagement, and ecological stewardship.
 Participants may choose to develop a portfolio adaptable to National Board Certification.